 A small section entitled Unmarked postal services lists any services operated by Scouts and Guides where no stamp or cancellation is currently used on cards carried.
 This section is probably very incomplete.

 Access to the sections of this catalogue can be achieved either via the County (Administration boundaries as at 1981) lists, by the Scout County (Scout Association organisational structure 2001) lists, or via the alphabetic index (see below).
 In any case the actual name used for the postal service will be found to be the name of the main area served, rather than being listed under the sometimes somewhat obscure Scout or Guide Unit names (especially true for Venture/Ranger Unit names).
 Please note that the Scout County Index is very incomplete at present.

-New information regarding the Posts mentioned herein, or indeed of any other Scout & Guide Charity Posts, is always welcomed and I can be contacted via e-mail at firstname.lastname@example.org - comments and updates can also be sent via the Guestbook mentioned below.
+New information regarding the Posts mentioned herein, or indeed of any other Scout & Guide Charity Posts, is always welcomed and I can be contacted via e-mail at firstname.lastname@example.org.
 I would like to thank all those who have contributed items of information for this catalogue - in particular Gus Annand who gave permission for the use of data from his 1981/90 printed catalogue and Bruce Kilgour who has since filled more gaps than all the other contributors between them.

 A "New Issues" service for future Christmas seasons is available for collectors interested in these issues and details can be supplied on request to the above email address.
 A small number of back issues are available, please ask for lists.

 References are occasionally made to the type of paper or self-adhesive labels used by the various posts, all relevant trademarks are acknowledged and respected.
 For the record the following precise measurements apply:-